Sexuality and disability

 Sexuality and disability is a topic regarding the sexual behavior and practices of people with disabilities.
-Like the general population, these individuals exhibit a wide range of sexual desires and adopt diverse methods of expressing their sexuality.
+Like the general population, individuals with disabilities exhibit a wide range of sexual desires and adopt diverse methods of expressing their sexuality.
 It is a widespread concern, however, that many people with disabilities do not receive comprehensive sex education, which could otherwise positively contribute to their sexual lives.
 This stems from the idea that people with disabilities are asexual in nature and are not sexually active.
 Although some people with disabilities identify as asexual, generalizing this label to all such individuals is a misconception.
 Many people with disabilities lack rights and privileges that would enable them to have intimacy and relationships.
 When it comes to sexuality and disability there is a sexual discourse that surrounds it.
 The intersection of sexuality and disability is often associated with victimization, abuse, and purity, although having a disability does not change someone's sexuality, nor does it change their desire to express it.

 For physical disabilities that change a person's sexual functioning, such as spinal cord injury, there are methods that assist where needed.
 An individual with disabilities may enjoy sex with the help of sex toys and physical aids (such as bed modifications), by finding suitable sex positions, or through the services provided by a sex worker.